top of page

 WL: We're going to address a lot of assumptions that people make about interfaces.
 And then we’ll have a framework for how to think critically about how to pair interfaces and capabilities.
 The idea is for viewers to be able to take that framework to their particular users and organisation and experience success, even though platform design is highly contextual and can vary drastically from business to business.

-AB: If platform engineering is all about developer experience, then platform engineers need to invest more in what interfaces will provide the right experience for both the users and the use case.
+AB: If platform engineering is all about developer experience, then platform engineers must invest more in what interfaces will provide the right experience for both the users and the use case.

 bottom of page